bitcoinwarrior1/xcontract/documentation.md

 This function routes to the index page and allows an abi and contract address to be parsed into a web3.js contract instance.

 ### function extractAbiFunctions
-Returns the functions given to it from the abi.
+Returns an array of functions extracted from the ABI JSON

-###function executeContractFunction
+###function executeContractFunction (contract, functionName, params)
 Dynamically creates a web3 transaction which triggers a specific function.